yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/read-replica-clusters.md

     The placements should match the information in step 3.

-The primary cluster should begin xCluster replication with the read replica cluster.
+The primary cluster should begin asynchronous replication with the read replica cluster.